 Most scholars today believe that Paul did not travel all the way to what is now known as Arabia – hundreds of miles away.
 Rather, the geographical area of Arabia refers to the area surrounding Damascus.
 It would seem that Paul spent three years receiving instructions (revelations) from Christ as to the Christian gospel that he would later preach and write about in his epistles.
 (Gal.
 1:17).

 Then Paul describes how he went back to Damascus (Gal.
-1:17) and then went to Jerusalem to “get acquainted” with Peter, with whom he stayed fifteen days.
-Paul then spends fourteen years on a missionary trip (Gal 2:1) which would then have him going to Jerusalem in about 51 AD.
+1:17) and went to Jerusalem to “get acquainted” with Peter, with whom he stayed fifteen days.
+Paul then spends fourteen years on a missionary trip (Gal 2:1), which would have him going to Jerusalem in about 51 AD.